kalrish/luatex-lua-module-preloader/README.md

 ##  Overview
 `luampl` is a Lua module for LuaTeX engines to be loaded in format dumping sessions, also known as iniTeX runs or --ini mode, which allows to preload Lua modules in the format so that they don't have to be read and possibly translated to bytecode every time the document is generated.

-`luamspl` is a LuaTeX Lua initialization script that hooks into the Lua module loading mechanism so as to load preloaded modules.
+`luaplms` is a LuaTeX Lua initialization script that hooks into the Lua module loading mechanism so as to load preloaded modules.

 ##  Advantages
  -  slightly faster document generation